Hi, I’m Jennifer and this is my blog.

 I’m interested in creative processes (and process-geekery generally), especially what gets people stuck & unstuck.
 I wrote a zine about creativity which gives a pretty good idea of how I think about that stuff.

-One of my best skills is the kind of nonfiction writing which analyses a situation and explains it – either on my own behalf or boosting those qualities in other people’s writing.
+One of my best skills is the kind of nonfiction writing which analyses a situation and explains it.

 Nottingham, England, is my home base.
 The main networks I’m part of here are (a) queer/bi communities and (b) non-school education, sometimes known as “home ed”.
 Since covid started, I’ve got quite into running online events as well.

 I have a classical music background, originally violin.
-I’ve written a handful of pieces for beginner orchestra, and spent a while running one.
+I’ve written a handful of pieces for orchestra, and spent a while running one for adult learners.
+I’m brewing a covid-careful, beginner-friendly string orchestra for Nottingham.

 As a facilitator for group discussions and learning environments, I like to ensure that everyone’s included and no-one’s stressfully “put on the spot”.
 Besides music teaching (inc songwriting & stagecraft), I’ve done “bisexuality awareness” sessions, created the format for “Fitting and misfitting in the bi community”, and hosted a variety of different discussions and informal meetups.